neburtron/Lord-Game/README.md

 Next_Turn.py is a placeholder script for now, here because it's called by another script

-Prompts.json is the first turn's prompts formatted in a way TempTerminal.py can read Conversation_Start_Prompt.txt is the place where the conversation system prompt is stored for TempTerminal.py
+Prompts.json is the first turn's prompts formatted in a way Conversation.py can read Conversation_Start_Prompt.txt is the place where the conversation system prompt is stored for Conversation.py

 Refresh Prompts is another placeholder, it's to be called by Value_Evaluation.py to write the next set of prompts + start the next turn when it's done

-TempTerminal is the core script for this thing, at least for now.
+Conversation.py is the core script for this thing, at least for now.
 It's basically the conversation bit all set up.
 This isn't saying much since chatbots are so overdone for LLMs that it's not even an achievement, but there's other stuff too and I'm working on the actually interesting LLM stuff...

+New script, now instead of being called TempTerminal and interacting with the terminal itself, conversation.py now tells Terminal.py what to do.
+Should make moving to GUI easier, hopefully.

 Then there's the saves folder, I am going to look at that later, it's not anything yet, it's the thing that calls next turn.py, yeah.